• Skip to primary navigation

 • Automatic load balancer

-The modestly sized cabinet is only 33.6” x 19.8” x 19.7”, and fits in nearly any nook of your cabin, boat, or camper.
-Once you have loaded the 9.9-pound capacity stainless steel honeycomb basket, simply hook up the water inlet to your faucet, position the drain hose, and set your wash program.
-This unit will auto-regulate water intake, and if the load becomes unbalanced, the auto-balance feature will pause the wash cycle and work to redistribute the load more evenly.
+The cabinet is only 33.6″ x 19.8″ x 19.7″ and fits in nearly any nook of a cabin, boat, or camper.
+Hook the water inlet to a faucet, position the drain hose, and set your program.
+The auto-balance feature pauses the cycle and redistributes an unbalanced load rather than shaking itself to pieces.

 Other Great Off-Grid Washing Machines